PublicBacklog/API/api/README.md

 ### Authorization

-The API authenticates via an ``apiKey`` parameter which you can find under your organization settings.
-An apiKey is tied directly to your [Organization]() and can access and [Backlog]() that the [Organization]() owns.
+The API uses an `apiKey` for authentication, found in your [Organization]() settings.
+An `apiKey` is tied to your Organization and grants access to any [Backlog]() it owns.

-If you haven't yet generated an API key you can visit [this link]() to learn how to set that up.
+If you haven’t generated an API key yet, follow [this link]() for setup instructions.

-This can be passed in via the ``headers`` of your requests.
+Pass the key in the `headers` of your requests.

 ### Tickets

-This is probably the main endpoint set you'll be using.
-These endpoints control the CRUD operations for backlog tickets.
+These are the primary endpoints for managing Backlog tickets.
+They handle all CRUD operations.

 #### Save New ticket